-So if sciatic nerve pain is keeping you up at night, consider the value of proactive treatment driven by its underlying cause to make sustainable long-term improvements that proactively address the symptoms associated with sciatica.
+So if sciatic nerve pain is keeping you up at night, consider the value of proactive sciatica treatment driven by its underlying cause to make sustainable long-term improvements that proactively address the symptoms associated with sciatica.

 Sleep is not only important for our emotional health, but also for our physical wellbeing.

-Particularly for those living with additional challenges like sciatic nerve pain, understanding some strategies for pain management and improved sleep can help the body heal from a sciatica flare-up.
+Particularly for those living with additional challenges like sciatic nerve pain, understanding some strategies for severe pain management and improved sleep can help the body heal from a sciatica flare-up.